GabSchach/HDVis_fork/README.md

 Node objects consist of the following object variables:

-* identidy: a String that stores the automatically generated database id
+* identity: a String that stores the automatically generated database id
 * labels: a list containing all the nodes labels (database, origin,...)
 * props: a Map containing property names and respective property values